 Finding a Qualified Montessori School

 Are you in the San Francisco Bay Area?
-Click here for BAMA's list of Montessori schools in this area, including schools in Santa Cruz, Sacramento, and Napa.
+Click here for BAMA's list of Montessori schools in Northern California, including schools in Santa Cruz, Sacramento, and Napa.

 Looking for a school elsewhere in the US, or in another country?
 Some Montessori organizations keep searchable lists of schools affiliated through them.
 For example, AMI/USA offers a list of their accredited schools.
 The Montessori Foundation has a global school directory, and NAMTA has their own list of Montessori schools in North America.
 These lists may not be comprehensive, so searching Google and Yelp for schools in your area can also be of help, as well as asking friends and colleagues for recommendations.